The Center for Innovation in Mental Health and Technology works to improve mental health through:

 Research: Research design aimed specifically at e-Health interventions, (cost-) effectiveness research (see the Center for Mental Health and Economic Evaluation), selection of research tools, definition of the online database, and recruitment plan within different (digital) channels, among others.

 Color your life is an evidence-based and successful blended program for those with depressive symptoms.
 Developed and researched by the Trimbos Institute, Color your life offers a variety of services and advice, including tailored telephone intake sessions, videos, exercises and activities, and online diary prompts.
 Color your life can be done as a part of a larger treatment plan or independently.
-More about the program can be found at the Dutch-language website by clicking here.>

 For more information, contact Odile Smeets

 Through Dementia Glasses, professional and lay caregivers can experience dementia themselves with virtual reality glasses that simulate the experiences of those with dementia.
 In addition to the virtual reality glasses, caregivers are offered further education about dementia through an e-learning program.
 A test version of Dementia Glasses will be tested by forty informal caregivers in the fall of 2016.
 Dementia Glasses are being developed in cooperation with the foundation Into D’mentia, Coolminds, and Ijsfontein.
-Funding has been provided by the Dutch Alzheimer Foundation and the PGGM Stimulation Foundation.>
+Funding has been provided by the Dutch Alzheimer Foundation and the PGGM Stimulation Foundation.

 For more information, contact Marjolein Veerbeek - Senster